pnnl/interflow/docs/us_sample_methodology/County_list.md

 nav_order: 3
 ---

-# County Name - FIPS Code Crosswalk
+# FIPS Code Guide

+The table below provides the FIPS codes for all 3,142 US counties included in the US sample data analysis.

 | State	| County Name |	FIPS |